yashsharma26/Youtube_fetch_api/README.md

 # How server is calling the Youtube API continuously in background?
 We have used django_cron to fetch videos after every 10 seconds using [Youtube Data API](https://developers.google.com/youtube/v3/docs/search/list) and save it to the MySQL database.
 # Setup in local
--Clone the project
+- Clone the project
--As this project is based on Django, your system need to have proper python setup ,refer [this](https://www.python.org/downloads/)
+- As this project is based on Django, your system need to have proper python setup ,refer [this](https://www.python.org/downloads/)
--Go the project through the terminal and install all dependencies by using typing pip install -r requirements.txt in the terminal
+- Go the project through the terminal and install all dependencies by using typing pip install -r requirements.txt in the terminal
--Inside the setting.py file, fill the variable GOOGLE_API_KEYS with all the API Keys available,the list should be filled as ['API_KEY_1','API_KEY_2',...]
+- Inside the setting.py file, fill the variable GOOGLE_API_KEYS with all the API Keys available,the list should be filled as ['API_KEY_1','API_KEY_2',...]
--For getting an API key follow [this](https://developers.google.com/youtube/v3/getting-started) -Setup crontab to run Job, follow [this](https://django-cron.readthedocs.io/en/latest/installation.html) -Run the server using python mange.py runserver
+- For getting an API key follow [this](https://developers.google.com/youtube/v3/getting-started)
+- Setup crontab to run Job, follow [this](https://django-cron.readthedocs.io/en/latest/installation.html)
+- Run the server using python mange.py runserver
 # Set up MySQL
--Open MySQL Workbench
+- Open MySQL Workbench
--Click the Schema tab
+- Click the Schema tab
--Right-click in the Schema list and select Create Schema -Give it a name and follow the prompts to create it
+- Right-click in the Schema list and select Create Schema
+- Give it a name and follow the prompts to create it